A regularity method for lower bounds on the Lyapunov exponent for stochastic differential equations: Introduction

 or the probabilistic law governing the stochastic flow admits a strong `degeneracy' in the sense that

 with probability 1 for all $t \geq 0$ and $\mu$-typical $x$.
-That this is situation is very `degenerate' follows from the fact that for fixed $x$ and $t$, the above right-hand side depends only on the time$-t$ position $\Phi^t_\omega(x)$, while the left-hand side depends additionally on the entire noise path $\omega|_{[0,t]}$.
+That this situation is very `degenerate' follows from the fact that for fixed $x$ and $t$, the above right-hand side depends only on the time$-t$ position $\Phi^t_\omega(x)$, while the left-hand side depends additionally on the entire noise path $\omega|_{[0,t]}$.

-Observe that in the weakly-damped, weakly-driven setting of \eqref{eq:SDEintroFD22}, $\lambda_\Sigma^\epsilon = \epsilon \tr A < 0$ and so \eqref{furstLyapIneq} is totally agnostic as to whether $\lambda^\epsilon_1 > 0$ or not.
+Observe that in the weakly-damped, weakly-driven setting of \eqref{eq:SDEintroFD22}, $\lambda_\Sigma^\epsilon = \epsilon \tr A < 0$ and so \eqref{furstLyapIneq} is agnostic as to whether $\lambda^\epsilon_1 > 0$ or not.
 Indeed, the techniques in the above-mentioned works are ``soft'' as the identity \eqref{furstDegen} is non-quantitative in the parameters of the underlying system.
 Although \eqref{eq:RE} does at least provide some kind of formula for $n \lambda_1 - \lambda_\Sigma$, it is unclear how to glean useful quantitative information directly from \eqref{eq:RE}.

-Interestingly, our Fisher-information identity in Proposition \ref{prop:FI-gen-intro}, specifically \eqref{eq:FIcond}, is in fact essentially the time-infinitesimal analogue of \eqref{eq:RE}, as we show below in Section \ref{subsec:relativeEnt}.
-Hence, like \eqref{eq:RE}, our Proposition \ref{prop:FI-gen-intro} admits an interpretation in terms of the \emph{rate at which the degeneracy \eqref{furstDegen} fails to hold} for the stochastic flow $\Phi^t_\omega$.
-However, Proposition \ref{prop:FI-gen-intro} recasts the information in terms of the generator of $(w_t)$, which is more amenable now to the use of hypoelliptic PDE methods such as those employed in Theorem \ref{thm:hypoQuantRegIntro-General}.
+Interestingly, our Fisher-information identity in Theorem \ref{thm:fishInfoIntro}, (specifically \eqref{eq:FIcond} below), is essentially the time-infinitesimal analogue of \eqref{eq:RE}, as we show below in Section \ref{subsec:relativeEnt}.
+Hence, like \eqref{eq:RE}, our Theorem \ref{thm:fishInfoIntro} admits an interpretation in terms of the \emph{rate at which the degeneracy \eqref{furstDegen} fails to hold} for the stochastic flow $\Phi^t_\omega$.
+However, Theorem \ref{thm:fishInfoIntro} recasts the information in terms of the generator of $(w_t)$, which is more amenable now to the use of hypoelliptic PDE methods such as those employed in Theorem \ref{thm:unifHypoRegEstIntro}.
 This motivates the claim that the methods in this paper constitute a first step towards a quantitative \`a la Furstenberg theory.
 We remark that Fisher information-type quantities also commonly appear as the time derivatives of the relative entropy in the study of gradient flows and logarithmic Sobolev inequalities (see e.g. \cite{BakryEmery85,RV08,LedouxEtAl2015,Toscani1999}).